GC-DRI/R/sections/02-functions.md

 **Quick answer** Unfortunately this isn’t what you’re interested in.
 This user is seeking to only round up.
-The next google selection looks promising\!
+The next google selection looks promising!
 Click on the “Rounding numbers to nearest 10 in R” link.

 The questions looks like this: